Tomshiii/ahk_wiki/Latest/Other Scripts/adobeKSA.md

 val := SubStr((Format("{:x}", virtualKey)), -2)
 return StrLower(Chr(Integer("0x" . val)))
 ```
 > Be aware that not all hotkeys stored in Premiere's keyboard shortcut file will be laid out in this format, some keys may simply be one or two digits long.
+For these hotkeys you will need to refer to the `knownVirtualKeys` `Map` inside of `%AppData%\tomshi\lib\Classes\adobeXML.ahk`

 #### `After Effects`
 Meanwhile is closer to an `ini` formatted `.txt` file with everything written out as a giant string.